 The Search Engine Results Page (SERP) is the page Google returns when that keyword is entered.

-To read more about the depths of search engine optimization, explore our blog!
-I recommend this article in particular, investigating the benefits of SEO
+To read more about the depths of search engine optimization, I recommend this article in particular, investigating SEO services.

 The idea that SEO is a subversive marketing strategy is false.